What is a Small Language Model?

 Phi-3 Mini Language Model

 In this context, phi-3-mini stands out as a remarkable example.
 With 3.8 billion parameters and trained on 3.3 trillion tokens, phi-3-mini rivals larger models like Mixtral 8x7B and GPT-3.5, achieving 69% on MMLU and 8.38 on MT-bench.
-It is small enough for deployment on the phone and excels due to its dataset, composed of heavily filtered web data and synthetic data, ensuring robustness, safety, and adaptability to chat formats.
+It is small enough for deployment on the cellphone and excels due to its dataset, composed of heavily filtered web data and synthetic data, ensuring robustness, safety, and adaptability to chat formats.
 This showcases the potential of small yet powerful models in both specialized and broader applications.

-Small Language Models vs Large Language Models
+Small Language Models vs Large Language Models (SLM vs LLM)

 We frequently encounter questions like: what is the advantage of a small language model (SLM) over a large language model (LLM)? or